 The Palliative Research Center is a growing team of faculty, post-doctoral fellows, staff, medical students, and undergraduates.
 We're looking for new team members who are highly motivated towards excellence and who have a passion for palliative care.

-The University of Pittsburgh announces openings for palliative care post-doctoral research fellows.
-Fellowships will be 1-2 years in duration, supported by NIH grants, Departmental/PaRC funds, a TL1 training grant through the University of Pittsburgh’s Clinical and Translational Science Institute, a T32 training grant through HRSA, or a 2-year Special Fellowship Program in Advanced Geriatrics with a focus on Geriatric Palliative Care through the Division of General Internal Medicine at the University of Pittsburgh in collaboration with the Geriatric Research, Education and Clinical Center at the VA Pittsburgh Healthcare System.
-Fellows will benefit from being at an institution with well-established palliative care and research training programs, as well as a strong mentorship culture.
-Select fellows may choose to pursue a Master’s of Science in Clinical Research in addition to participating in post-doctoral training seminars.
-Key areas of scholarship include primary and specialty palliative care interventions, pain in serious illness, opioid prescribing, addiction and serious illness, communication, decision-making, behavioral treatment of symptoms, and non-malignant palliative care.
-All fellows must have a PhD, MD, or other clinical doctorate and demonstrate an academic record of excellence and independent research.
-Interested applicants should contact Dr. Yael Schenker at firstname.lastname@example.org or Dr. Jessica Merlin at email@example.com.
+Interested in joining an innovative and dynamic palliative care research team and living in an affordable and diverse city with world-class institutions?
+The University of Pittsburgh announces openings for palliative care postdoctoral research fellows.
+Fellowships will be one to two years in duration, supported by a TL1 training grant through the University of Pittsburgh’s Clinical and Translational Science Institute, a T32 HRSA training grant, or a Special Fellowship Program in Advanced Geriatrics with a focus on Geriatric Palliative Care through the Division of General Internal Medicine at the University of Pittsburgh in collaboration with the Geriatric Research, Education and Clinical Center at the VA Pittsburgh Healthcare System.
+Select fellows may choose to pursue a Master’s of Science in Clinical Research in addition to participating in postdoctoral training seminars.
+Key areas of scholarship include primary and specialty palliative care interventions, integration of palliative care in oncology, pain and addiction in serious illness, communication and decision-making, behavioral treatment of symptoms, and non-malignant palliative care.
+All fellows must have a PhD (in Health Services Research, Psychology, Social Work, Sociology, or related field), MD, or other clinical doctorate and demonstrate an academic record of excellence and independent research.
+Interested applicants should contact Dr. Yael Schenker at email@example.com.

 Health Services Research Scientist